PedroZoia/ThirdChallenge/README.md

-<p>This project represents the third challenge of the Compass.UOL Scholarship Program,.
-The primary objective was to develop
+<p>This project represents the third challenge of the Compass.UOL Scholarship Program.
+The task involved creating a responsive web application with various distinct page routes,
-  a website inspired by the classic social networking platform, Orkut.
-Our task involved creating a responsive web application with various distinct page routes, enabling users to access different sections seamlessly on various devices.
+  enabling users to access different sections seamlessly on various devices.
 Additionally, we implemented a user registration and login system to enhance the overall user experience.</p>

 ## List of Features: